Ircama/osm-carto-tutorials/pages/_includes/install-mapnik.md

 We report some alternative procedures to install Mapnik (in the consideration to run an updated version of Ubuntu).

-### Install Mapnik library from package

-Optionally, a specific PPA made by [talaj](https://github.com/talaj) offers packaged version 3.0.19 of Mapnik for Ubuntu 16.04 LTS Xenial.
+With Ubuntu versions older than 18.04 LTS, the default Mapnik version is older than the minumum one required, which is 3.0.19.
+Anyway, a specific PPA made by [talaj](https://github.com/talaj) offers the packaged version 3.0.19 of Mapnik for Ubuntu 16.04 LTS Xenial.

 ```shell
 sudo add-apt-repository -y ppa:talaj/osm-mapnik
 sudo apt-get update
 ```

+Ubuntu 18.04 LTS provides Mapnik 3.0.19 and does not need a specific PPA.

+### Install Mapnik library from package

 Command to install Mapnik from the standard Ubuntu repository: